Popular Destinations

 2. Stay: any charges (room service, parking, damage) accrue under the existing pre-auth.

-3. Checkout: the front desk submits a final charge for the actual amount, releases the unused portion of the pre-auth, and the rest comes back to your available balance over the next 1–7 days.
+3. Checkout: the front desk submits a final charge for the actual amount, releases the unused portion of the pre-auth, and the rest comes back to your available balance over the next 1 to 7 days.

-That last step is where under-21 travelers get burned — the "release" part can take longer than people expect, and during that gap, the locked-up balance feels like a charge even though it isn't.
+That last step is where under-21 travelers get burned.
+The release can take longer than expected, and during that gap the locked-up balance feels like a charge even though it is not.

 Why under-21 travelers feel it more

-1. The hold is often higher.
-Many hotels (including some in the verified 18+ directory) charge a slightly higher per-night incidentals hold for under-21 guests — typically $25–$50 more per night on top of the standard hold.
-That's the property's hedge against the elevated claim risk that drove the 21+ default in the first place.
+The hold is often higher.
+A lot of properties, including some that take 18-year-olds, charge a slightly bigger per-night incidentals hold on under-21 guests.
+Add roughly $25 to $50 per night on top of the standard amount.
+That extra cushion is the property's hedge against the claim risk that pushed most chains to 21+ in the first place.

-2. The card balance is tighter.
+The card balance is tighter.
 A 30-year-old corporate traveler's $5,000 credit card has plenty of room for a $400 hold.
-An 18-year-old's $500 student card or a debit card with $800 in checking does not.
+An 18-year-old's $500 student card, or a debit card with $800 in checking, does not.
 The hold can lock up a meaningful share of your spending power.

-The combination — slightly higher hold, much smaller card capacity — is why a $200 hold reads as "I have no money for the next 3 days" to an under-21 traveler more often than to an older one.
+Slightly higher hold, much smaller card capacity.
+That combination is why a $200 hold reads as "I have no money for the next 3 days" to an under-21 traveler more often than to an older one.

 The math to run before you book